wikiZ/RedGuard/README.md

 Redirect      = https://360.net
 ```

 **Redirect = URL** in the configuration file points to the hijacked URL address.
-RedGuard supports "hot change", which means that while the tool is running in the background through nohup, we can still modify the configuration file.
+RedGuard supports "hot change", which means that while the tool is running in the background through `nohup`, we can still modify the configuration file.
 The content is started and stopped in real time.

 ```bash
 ./RedGuard -u --drop true
 ```

-Note that when modifying the configuration file through the command line.
-The -u option should not be too small, otherwise the configuration file cannot be modified successfully.
+Note that when modifying the configuration file through the command line, The `-u` option should not be missing, otherwise the configuration file cannot be modified successfully.
 If you need to restore the default configuration file settings, you only need to enter `./RedGuard -u`.

 Another interception method is DROP, which directly closes the HTTP communication response and is enabled by setting **DROP = true**.
 The specific interception effect is as follows:

 ![1653132755(1).png](https://github.com/wikiZ/RedGuardImage/raw/main/1656310664285.jpg)

-It can be seen that the C2 pre-flow control directly responds to illegal requests without the HTTP response code.
-In the detection of cyberspace mapping, the DROP method can achieve the function of hiding the opening of ports.
+It can be seen that the C2 front flow control directly close response to illegal requests without the HTTP response code.
+In the detection of cyberspace mapping, the DROP method can hide the opening of ports.
 The specific effect can be seen in the following case. analyze.

 ## Proxy port modification

-In fact, it is easy to understand here.
 The configuration of the following two parameters in the configuration file realizes the effect of changing the reverse proxy port.
-It is recommended to use the default port on the premise of not conflicting with the current server port.
-If it must be modified, then pay attention to the **:** of the parameter value not to be missing
+It is recommended to use the default port hiding as long as it does not conflict with the current server port.
+If it must be modified, then pay attention to the `:` of the parameter value not to be missing

 ```bash
 # HTTPS Reverse proxy port